10 Best Herbal Juices For Depression

 hypericum perforatum juice

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its potential antidepressant properties and is often incorporated into herbal juices for mood support.
+Hypericum perforatum, commonly known as St. John's wort, has been traditionally used for its potential antidepressant properties and is often prepared as a herbal juice to support mental health.

 2. Valerian (Valeriana officinalis)